Sports in San Diego: Ultimate

-Ultimate (also known as ultimate frisbee and ultimate disk) is a newer but quickly-growing sport in San Diego like many other US cities.
-San Diego is represented at the highest professional level of men's ultimate in the American Ultimate Disc League (AUDL) by the San Diego Growlers, who began play in 2015.
-A women's highest-level team in the Western Ultimate League (WUL), the San Diego Super Bloom, was launched in 2020 as one of the league's founding franchises and initially known as the San Diego Wolfpack.
+San Diego is represented at the highest professional level of men's ultimate in the Ultimate Frisbee Association (UFA) by the San Diego Growlers.
+The team began play in 2015.
+The UFA (formerly the AUDL) officially announced the Growlers as an expansion team in October 2014.

+A women's highest-level team in the Western Ultimate League (WUL), the San Diego Super Bloom, was launched in 2020 as one of the league's founding franchises, formerly known as the San Diego Wolfpack.
+The team competes as a member of the Southwest Division of the league.